isabella232/sign-integrations.en/help/veeva/install.md

 To update document lifecycle, follow the steps below:

 1. Add Lifecycle role.
-Adobe Sign Admin application role must be added in all lifecycles used by documents eligible for Adobe Signature, as shown below.
+Adobe Sign Admin application role must be added in all lifecycles used by documents eligible for Adobe  Acrobat Signature, as shown below.

     ![Image of lifecycle admin roles](images/document-lifecycle-admin-role.png)